 Now the reality is Google has 3.5 billion searches per day, and more than 99% of those searches don't care about your brand.
 They don't care about what you're selling, they don't have any interest because it's not for them.
 This broad market of people have something that they uniquely need.
 Google is dealing with a lot of new searches every day because people always have new questions.
 They're always trying to find new ways to solve old problems.

 What we need to do as SEOs is start to ask better questions before we start digging into creating content and then doing keywords and title tags and all of these other elements that we're looking for.
-We have to start digging a little bit deeper so that we have a long viewed focus that we're creating a long term growth in our search visibility and sustainability as a brand.
+We have to start digging a little bit deeper so that we have a long-viewed focus that we're creating long-term growth in our search visibility and sustainability as a brand.